bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 <div class="HubBlock-content">

 <!-- theme: warning -->
-> ### Note
+> ### Security precautions
+> Your production code should never work with values from a payload claim whose hash does not match its signature.
-> 1. To limit the vulnerability of an app to timing attacks, we recommend using a constant time string comparison function.
-How to accomplish this varies by programming language.
-Ruby and PHP [code samples](#code-samples) follow.
+> To limit the vulnerability of an app to timing attacks, we recommend using a constant time string comparison function.
+How to accomplish this varies by programming language and signing algorithm.
+Ruby and PHP [code samples](#code-samples) for HS256 hashes follow.
 For more information, use your preferred search engine to find "constant time string comparison {lang}".
+> We recommend writing middleware or using an existing [library in your language of choice](https://jwt.io/libraries) to help you parse, validate, and verify JWTs.

 </div>
 </div>